entur/anshar/Usage.md

 # SIRI common
 - To obtain the original ID a query-parameter can be added to the service/subscribe-url - i.e. `?useOriginalId=true`
-- To obtain a OTP-friendly ID a query-parameter can be added to the service/subscribe-url - i.e. `?useOtpId=true`

 # REST API